Supplements & Ingredients

 The liposomal form encapsulates ascorbic acid inside tiny lipid-based vesicles called liposomes.

-Liposomes protect the ascorbic acid from degradation by stomach acid and enhance its absorption into the bloodstream and cells (Nutr Metab Ins).
+Liposomes protect ascorbic acid from degradation by stomach acid and enhance its absorption into the bloodstream and cells (Nutr Metab Ins).

 How Does Vitamin C Work in the Body?

-Vitamin C works in the body primarily through its dual roles as a powerful antioxidant and a crucial enzyme cofactor, supporting many physiological processes essential for health and resilience.
+Vitamin C works in the body primarily through its dual roles as a powerful antioxidant and a crucial enzyme cofactor.

+It maintains metal ions like iron and copper in their active reduced forms within enzymes.
 For example, ascorbic acid keeps iron atoms in an active form inside enzymes.

 These enzymes, in turn, help make collagen by adding special groups (hydroxyl groups) to the protein building blocks (amino acids) proline and lysine.